 - Apple TV (4th Generation only)

 - Amazon Fire TV and Fire TV Stick

-AT&T TV is supported on Windows and Mac PCs and laptops, Android and iOS devices, Roku, Amazon Fire TV, Nexus player, Xbox One, 4th Generation Apple TV, Chromecast, and more.
-For more information, check out our review of AT&T TV NOW.
+DIRECTV STREAM is supported on Windows and Mac PCs and laptops, Android and iOS devices, Roku, Amazon Fire TV, Nexus player, Xbox One, 4th Generation Apple TV, Chromecast, and more.
+For more information, check out our review of DIRECTV STREAM.

 How Much: $69.99 per month through its “Entertainment” package.